 - Black Night – 6:17 (single)

 There’s also a 40th anniversary edition which adds two more versions of Black Night and an extra version of Speed King.
 They are unnecessary as far as I’m concerned.

 Why have I deducted a mark from the set list rating?

-Well I’d have been thrilled to hear the other songs from Machine Head – Maybe I’m A Leo, Pictures Of Home and Never Before but even more I’d have loved a live version of Demon’s Eye and Fireball and more songs from In Rock.
+Well I’d have been thrilled to hear the other songs from Machine Head – Maybe I’m A Leo, Pictures Of Home and Never Before but even more I’d have loved live versions of Demon’s Eye and Fireball and more songs from In Rock.

 I’m not a fan of extended drum solos so The Mule could have been shortened and while I like hearing groups do covers on live albums, I’d give up Lucille for another Deep Purple classic.

-I’d also have liked to hear this version of the group play the slow, bluesy When A Blind Man Cries, the B-side of the single off Machine Head, Never Before and since added to that album.
+I’d also have liked to hear this version of the group play the slow, bluesy When A Blind Man Cries, the B-side of Never Before, the single off Machine Head and since added to that album.
 Unfortunately lead guitarist Ritchie Blackmore didn’t like this great song and refused to play it live.

 Moody s*d but he sure played a mean guitar!

 This is a blistering performance by mark 2 Deep Purple with all five members – Ian Gillan (vocals), Ritchie Blackmore (guitar), Roger Glover (bass), Jon Lord (keyboards) and Ian Paice (drums) in fine form.